tine20/tine20/README.md

 ## Free Software without compromise
-In contrast to the so called "open core" approach, where only a subset of the software is released as open source, you'll find the complete sourcecode of all standard Tine 2.0 applications and features here.
+In contrast to the so called "open core" approach, where only a subset of the software is released as open source, you'll find the complete sourcecode of all standard tine applications and features here.
 Like RHEL is the stable extract of Fedora, our Business Edition is a approved subset of stable code combined with a long term business support.

-Everything you need to build and run Tine 2.0 is released as free software.
+Everything you need to build and run tine is released as free software.
 See the LICENSE file for more details.
 Unlike others, our community edition is no baitfish for closed source plugins or add ons.

 ## Home of Innovation
-Together with our great community of open source addicted developers and testers, we build new features, try out exciting concepts and drive innovation within the Tine 2.0 Community Edition.
+Together with our great community of open source addicted developers and testers, we build new features, try out exciting concepts and drive innovation within the tine Community Edition.
 As a user you become a member of this community and we expect you to support innovation by creating code, reporting bugs or improving the documentation.

-With the Tine 2.0 Community Edition you are always provided with the latest additions.
+With the tine Community Edition you are always provided with the latest additions.
 For the sake of innovation we don't fix bugs or supply security updates for old versions.

 ## Support